TurnrDev/Ama/README.md

 - **Languages**: Common (from Race), Naku Naku (from Race)
 - **Hit Points (Max)**: 10 + 2
 - **Proficiency Bonus**: +2
+- **Alignment**: Chaotic Neutral (TBD)
+- **Ideals, Bonds, Flaws etc**: Ama is a foodie and has a sweet tooth.
+During her time on _Obojima_, she befriended an amazing Chef who would teach her the basics of how to cook and prepare a tasty meal, and in return, she would hunt for him, and bring him exotic animals.
+She's far more likely to do something if a sweet treat is on the table.
+Sweet treats mean far more to Ama than money.

 ## Ability Scores & Skills
 - _**Strength**_: 14 (+2)